 Our guide will help you navigate the complexities to compare the best personal loan options to match your needs.

 *The products compared here are chosen from a range of offers available to us and are not representative of all the products available in the market.
 There is no perfect order for the products we list on our site, so we enable you to re-order and compare products.
 The initial display order is influenced by a range of factors including commercial partnerships, product costs and conversion rates, so please don’t interpret the listing order as an endorsement or recommendation from us.
 We’re happy to provide you with the tools you need to make better decisions, and we encourage you to make your own decisions and compare and assess products based on your own needs, preferences and circumstances.

 Once you’ve figured out what type of loan you’re looking for and have found a few providers that suit your needs, it’s time to choose one and apply for a loan.
 Here are some things to keep in mind when choosing a lender:

-Does the lender offer any additional perks that might stand out to you?
-Penalty free early repayments or an easy-to-use mobile app can make all the difference.
+Additional perks.
+Check if the lender offers any additional perks that might stand out to you including penalty-free early repayments or an easy-to-use mobile app.

 Lenders typically look for the following features before giving a borrower the most competitive rates they offer.

 High credit score.
 Having a good or excellent credit score is one of the most important factors in getting a competitive rate – usually a score over 650 is necessary, however even this score likely won’t get you the best rate.

 Strong credit history.
 Your credit score should reflect your credit history to an extent, but lenders like to see that you have a long history of paying off several different types of debt on time.

 High income.
 Most personal loan providers have minimum income requirements to qualify, but you’ll generally need an income that is much higher than the cutoff to get the best rate.